Despite being a cautious and safe driver, there’s a chance you’ll be involved in an accident at some point or another, even if it’s not your fault.

 Rural letter carriers for the USPS.

 Violating this law may result in a nonmoving violation and may be considered evidence of comparative negligence in any civil action.
+If the jury finds that you are more than 50% responsible for your injuries because you were not wearing a seatbelt, you will be barred from recovery.

 Child Restraint Requirements